ripeart/Workspace-User-Onboarding/README.md

 1. In your Apps Script project, click **+** next to Files
 2. Select **HTML**
 3. Name it `Index` (or any name you prefer)
-4. Copy the contents of `google-workspace-onboard.html` into this file
+4. Copy the contents of `index.html` into this file

 ### Step 3: Create the Backend Script

 1. In your Apps Script project, open `Code.gs`
-2. Add the backend functions (see Backend Functions section below)
+2. Copy the contents of 'main.gs' into this file
+3. Rename 'Code.gs' to 'main.gs' as you like.

 ### Step 4: Configure for Your Organization